-- (b) Project will provide transportation for all roving operators, except Donnells and Tulloch roving operators, from Strawberry to their respective places of reporting for work and, at the end of the employees' period of work, Project will provide transportation for the return from the work site to Strawberry. - 8.3 A workweek is defined to consist of seven (7) consecutive calendar days, Sunday through Saturday, and, except as otherwise provided herein, a basic workweek is defined to consist of five (5) consecutive work days of eight (8) hours each Monday through Friday.
-The regular work hours shall be 7:00 a.m. to 3:30 p.m. with one-half (1/2) hour off for lunch. - (a) Project and union may mutually agree to establish, modify or alternate 80 hour bi-weekly work schedules of any duration i.e., seasonal, etc. Holiday pay for employees on such schedules shall be equal to the number of hours that would have been worked. - 8.4 (a) When by reason of the nature of the operation of a plant of the Project, one or more eight (8) hours watches must be maintained therein, an employee who is assigned to duty on any of such watches shall be known as a shift employee. - (b) The workweek of shift employees shall be regularly scheduled.
+- 8.3 A workweek is defined to consist of seven (7) consecutive calendar days, Sunday through Saturday, and, except as otherwise provided herein, a basic workweek is defined to consist of five (5) consecutive work days of eight (8) hours each Monday through Friday.
+The regular work hours shall be 7:00 a.m. to 3:30 p.m. with one-half (1/2) hour off for lunch. - a) Project and union may mutually agree to establish, modify, or alternate 80 hour bi-weekly work schedules of any duration i.e., seasonal, etc. Holiday pay for employees on such schedules shall be equal to the number of hours that would have been worked. - 8.4 When by reason of the nature of the operation of a plant of the Project, one or more eight (8) hours watches must be maintained therein, an employee who is assigned to duty on any of such watches shall be known as a shift employee. - a) The workweek of shift employees shall be regularly scheduled.
 It may start on any day of the week and at any hour of the day.
-The five (5) work days and two (2) non-work days in the workweek of shift employees in any plant or department may be arranged in cycles of one, two or more weeks, and will not be changed except as the result of meeting and conferring in good faith. - (c) The normal work schedule for Roving Operators will be ten (10) consecutive work days with four (4) consecutive days off.
+The five (5) work days and two (2) non-work days in the workweek of shift employees in any plant or department may be arranged in cycles of one, two, or more weeks, and will not be changed except as the result of meeting and conferring in good faith. - b) The normal work schedule for roving operators will be ten (10) consecutive work days with four (4) consecutive days off.
 Two (2) of which shall be Saturday and Sunday.
-By mutual agreement between Union and Management other work schedules may be substituted. - (d) An employee who is classified to perform relief duties shall be available for duty in revolving shifts on any day of the week and may be assigned for the relief of any shift in any such occupations without advance notice.
+By mutual agreement between Union and Management other work schedules may be substituted. - c) An employee who is classified to perform relief duties shall be available for duty in revolving shifts on any day of the week and may be assigned for the relief of any shift in any such occupations without advance notice.
 Such employee shall not, as a result of such relief assignments, be paid overtime compensation for work performed during the regular work hours of such shift, provided, however, that in the event that they shall be required to report for work without having had eight hours off following the end of their last preceding work period they shall be paid overtime compensation for any time worked in the eight (8) hour period following the end of their last preceding work period.
-A work period is defined as any eight (8) hour shift or extension thereof.
+A work period is defined as any eight (8) hour shift or extension thereof. - 8.5 Overtime is defined as all hours an overtime-eligible employee actually works over forty (40) in his or her work week, unless an alternative work week schedule has been agreed to and is in accordance with Federal of State law.
+For purposes of computing the number of hours worked, only actual hours worked and time off for jury and holidays shall be considered as time worked by the employee.
+Vacation, sick, ETO, and other time off shall not be considered as hours worked and shall not be included in the computing of hours worked.
+Overtime shall be computed to the nearest one quarter (1/4) hour.
+The Project shall post quarterly reports, listing the accumulated overtime hours to date for each employee.